-- First and foremost, let the office know that you're a constituent.
-Then, be sincere and emphasize your own connection to the issue.
-A personal experience or emotional connection will make you stand out. - Tie your request to what is happening in the member's district or state.
+- Be sincere and emphasize your own connection to the issue.
+A personal experience or emotional connection will make you stand out. - Tie your request to what is happening in the Member's district or state.
 Demonstrate that their constituents care about the issue.
-Members of Congress tend to give priority to their local issues. - Always address the member by name. - Use consistent and correct contact information.
-Make sure that the member's office can reliably reach you.
+Non-local issues are usually less of a priority for MOCs. - Always address the Member by name, never with generic greetings. - Use consistent and correct contact information.
+Make sure that the MOC's office can reliably get in touch with you.